awslabs/aws-cloudfront-extensions/docs/en/deployment.md

       [![Deploy](../images/deploy_button.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=cloudFrontExtensionsConsole&templateURL=https://aws-gcr-solutions.s3.amazonaws.com/Aws-cloudfront-extensions/latest/custom-domain/CloudFrontExtnConsoleStack.template.json)

 2. The template launches in the US East (N. Virginia) Region by default.
 To launch the solution in a different AWS Region, use the Region selector in the console navigation bar.
-See [region list](./regions.md) for all the supported regions.
+See [regional deployment](./regions.md) for all the supported regions.

 3. Under Parameters, review the parameters for the template, and modify them as necessary.